 If a mix of full price and concession tickets are required within a seat group, please call our box office at Visit Belfast on 028 9024 6609 and they will be happy to facilitate your order.

-This event is subject to 1m social distancing guidelines.
+This event has a 1m social distancing seating plan.